Global Market Comments

-The reality is that the global economy is already spinning off profits faster than it can find places to invest them, so the money ends up in bonds instead.
+The reality is that the global economy will soon spin off profits faster than it can find places to invest them, so the money ends up in bonds instead.

 Sure, this is all very long-term, over the horizon stuff.
 You can expect the financial markets to start discounting a few years hence, even though the main drivers won’t kick in for another decade.

 But some individual industries and companies will start to discount this rosy scenario now.

 Perhaps this is what the nonstop rally in stocks since 2009 has been trying to tell us.

 Needless to say, investing after Coronavirus runs it’s course will be a welcome change for both individual investors and the economy as a whole.

 I asked Anthony Scaramucci, CEO and founder of Skybridge Capital, why we should attend his upcoming SALT conference point-blank.

 “It’s going to be exciting,” he said.

 “I’ve invited former White House chief of staff General John F. Kelley to be my keynote speaker.”
 General Kelley, an old friend from my Marine Corps days, fired Anthony after only eight days on the job as Donald Trump’s Press Secretary.

 This was the answer that convinced me to attend the May 7-10 SkyBridge Alternative asset management conference (SALT) at the Las Vegas Bellagio Hotel.
 You all know the Bellagio.
 That is the casino that was robbed in the iconic movie Oceans 11.